Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

-But there are other possibilities, including more heavy-handed approaches.
-For example, agents might think that being untrustworthy was associated with one of the two options.
+Of course, there are other possibilities, including more heavy-handed approaches.
+For example, agents might think being untrustworthy is associated with one of the two options.
 Instead of a trust matrix signaling how much each agent $i$ trusts each agent $j$, we can introduce trust based on the possible choices.
 For two options, $A$ and $B$, we can assume that each agent has a prior preference.
-Each agent believes that untrustworthy people will defend only the side the agent has a bias against.
-That can be represented by a small addition to CODA model.
-Assume agent $i$ prefers $A$ and it thinks that people would only go wrong to defend $B$.
+Each agent believes that untrustworthy people will defend only the side the agent is biased against.
+That can be represented by a small addition to the CODA model.
+Assume agent $i$ prefers $A$, and it thinks that people would only go wrong to defend $B$.
 One way to describe that is to assume that there is a proportion $\lambda$ of reasonable agents who behave like CODA.
-That is, they pick the better alternative with chance $\alpha>0.5$.
+They pick the better alternative with chance $\alpha>0.5$.
 However, the remaining $1-\lambda$ choose $B$ more often, regardless of whether it is true or not, with probability $\beta>0.5$.
 That is, for agents biased towards $A$, the chance a neighbor would choose $A$, represented by $CA$, if $A$ (or $B$) is better is given by the equations

 and

 Also,

 and